NASD Investor Education Foundation Announces 2006 Grant Cycle

-Washington, DC - The NASD Investor Education Foundation launched its second full grant cycle today, formally inviting non-profit groups and researchers to apply for funding for projects that will help provide investors with high quality, easily accessible information and tools to better understand investing and the markets.
-Grant proposals must be submitted by June 3, 2005.
+Washington, DC — The NASD Investor Education Foundation launched its third general grant program today, formally inviting non-profit groups and researchers to apply for funding for projects that will help provide individual investors with high quality, easily accessible information and tools to better understand investing and the markets.
+Grant proposals must be submitted by May 15.

 - Better prepare older Americans for handling their finances during retirement.